woodenfox/Stellarin-Practa-Template/replit.md

 - Calls `onComplete` with output when finished
 - Optionally supports `onSkip` for user to exit early

+## Important Note for AI Agents

+Only files within `client/my-practa/` are included when submitting a Practa.
+Changes to any other files (components, screens, navigation, server, etc.) will NOT be included in the submission and will NOT affect the final Practa.

+Before modifying any files outside `client/my-practa/`, confirm with the user that they understand these changes are for local development/preview only and won't be part of their submitted Practa.

 ## Getting Started

 ### 1. Edit Your Practa